 Finally, academia is a potential career path for MS in HMS graduates.
 The primary goal of academics is to educate the next generation of human movement and rehabilitation science professionals.
 This work typically requires a PhD, and will often involve at least some degree of research, particularly for individuals employed at research universities.

-Though some individuals will enter academia immediately after completing their education, often it is something of a “second career” for those who have already spent a portion of their working lives in product development, therapeutic development, healthcare, or research.
+Though some individuals will enter academia immediately after completing their education, often it is something of a “second career” for those who have already spent a portion of their working lives gaining experience in product development, therapeutic development, healthcare, or research.

 Your First Step Into a Career in Rehabilitation Science